Initial Task Allocation for Multi-Human Multi-Robot Teams with Attention-based Deep Reinforcement Learning: A Case Study in Threat Surveillance Scenario

 \subsubsection{Implementation Details}

-We set the number of heads in the cross-attribute attention to 2.
+We set the number of heads in each cross-attribute attention process to 2, and each transformer's hidden unit size to 40.
+Moreover, the number of hidden units in the GRU was established at 64, and the GRU was set to have a single layer.
 For the PPO, we set the clipping ratio to 0.2, and the loss coefficients of clipped policy loss, value function loss, and entropy loss to 2, 1, and 0.1 respectively.
 For training, Adam optimizer is utilized and the initial learning rate is set to $2\times10^{-4}$.
 To boost and stabilize the training process, we use 10 behavioral actors to collect interaction experiences in parallel.
-The training is conducted with a NVIDIA Tesla V100 GPU.
+The training is conducted with an NVIDIA Tesla V100 GPU.